KZGlobalTeam/gokz/COMMANDS.md

 ### gokz-quiet

- * `!hide` - Toggles the visibility of other players.
+ * `!hide` - Toggle the visibility of other players.
  * `!stopsound` - Stop all sounds e.g. map soundscapes (music).

 ### gokz-pistol